aralroca/next-translate/docs/migration-guide-1.0.0.md

 # Migration Guide `0.x` to `1.0.0`

 This migration guide describes how to upgrade existing projects using `next-translate@0.x` to `next-translate@1.0.0`.
+See [here](https://github.com/vinissimus/next-translate/releases/tag/1.0.0) the releases notes about 1.0.

+**If you are using a version prior to `0.19`, you should first [follow these steps](https://github.com/vinissimus/next-translate/releases/tag/0.19.0) to migrate to `0.19` because it has some breaking changes.**

+This guide is useful both if you used the **"build step"** and if you used a **`getInitialProps` on top of `_app.js`** with the `appWithI18n`, since both have been unified under the webpack loader.

+## Steps to follow

 1. Update `next-translate` to `^1.0.0` using your preferred package manager.